cloudfoundry-attic/cf-docs/source/docs/running/architecture/services/writing-service.html.md

 <tr>
   <td>unique_id</td>
   <td>string</td>
   <td>A new identifier that must be globally unique.
 This ID will be passed as part of provision, bind, etc. requests.
-This “primary key” is easier to work with than the combination of [label, provider, version] which also forms a “primary key”.</td>
+This “primary key” is easier to work with than the combination of <code>[label, provider, version]</code> which also forms a “primary key”.</td>
 </tr>
 <tr>
   <td>service_plans</td>